whitecollaralgos/Algoways/docs/enhanced_trade_management_plan.md

 ## Summary

-This enhanced trade management module transforms OpenAlgo from a simple order execution platform to a comprehensive trading system with automated risk management.
+This enhanced trade management module transforms AlgoWays from a simple order execution platform to a comprehensive trading system with automated risk management.
 The modular design allows for incremental implementation while maintaining system stability.

 The key innovation is the server-side monitoring of trades with real-time price tracking, eliminating the need for traders to constantly monitor positions.
-This professional-grade feature set brings OpenAlgo closer to institutional trading platforms while maintaining its open-source accessibility.
+This professional-grade feature set brings AlgoWays closer to institutional trading platforms while maintaining its open-source accessibility.

 The implementation leverages existing infrastructure wherever possible, ensuring minimal disruption while adding powerful new capabilities.
-By following OpenAlgo's established patterns and conventions, the new features will feel native to the platform.
+By following AlgoWays's established patterns and conventions, the new features will feel native to the platform.